doughgle/doughgle.github.io/content/explainer/docs-as-code-build-pipeline-explained/index.md

 ## Take Away The Tao of Docs-as-code

-Is your reference documentation currently in sync with your code?
-Are your how-tos in sync with the product?
-Every supported version?
-How confident are you that the tutorials still work for people on Mac, Linux and Windows?

 Managing docs like code can bring many of the same benefits as managing *code* like code.
-For example, standardising language, formatting and style can reduce cognitive load to make reading and writing easier.
+For example, standardising language, formatting and style can reduce extraneous cognitive load to make reading and writing easier.

-Docs must evolve with the product and its easy to acknowledge and trace people's contributions.
+What Uncle Bob says about the primary value of software is also true about the docs-as-code.
 The primary value of docs-as-code is it makes documentation soft.
 Easy to change today and continue to change tomorrow as the volume and complexity grows.
-Just like code, you can start from hard-coded and soften aspects in response to change requests, aligned with different users.
+Just like code, you can start from hard-coded and soften aspects in response to user requests.

-For example, different versions of the product, different languages, different delivery channels (in IDE, web, man pages, excel spreadsheets).

-Easy to change the structure.

-It brings many of the non-functional qualities that we invest a great deal of effort into as we develop executable software.
-A secure workflow.
-A complete version history.
-Same IDE.
-Less waste on minutiae.
-Iterative and incremental.
-Doable and undoable.
-Auditable and acknowledgeable.

-## Version Align your docs
-+ maintainability - version control history.
-Manage parallel versions of the docs that correspond to versions of the product.
-Let's examine that.
-As the product evolves, you'll likely have early adopters on the latest version, and laggards on an unsupported version.
-Docs as code enables you to manage documentation versions in-sync with product versions.
-You can speak to each of these groups of users through their version of the docs.
-For example, you can share a banner to remind those that are on an unsupported version to consider upgrading.

-## Add A Dimension
-You can serve even more dimensions of users with localisation (l10n) and internationalisation (i18n).
-You can build from the same source and publish to different channels.
-Write once, publish many.
-That means you can offer your docs as a Confluence page, man page, Hugo page, or my personal favourite, a pdf embedded in an excel spreadsheet!
-Without managing docs as code, how else would you do it?!

-## Enjoy saying shift left
+Treat docs as part of the software product.
+As the product grows, counter the growth in complexity by evolving a docs as code build pipeline to offload and standardise repetitive parts.

+A build pipeline gives you confidence to restructure parts of the documentation without undetected broken links.

+Its also easy to acknowledge and trace people's contributions.
+Cloudflare acknowledged that, saying "Having our documentation open to external contributions has helped us improve our documentation over time"

-If you enjoy saying "shift left", you can enjoy saying it some more for docs!
+Finally, if you enjoy saying "shift left", you can enjoy saying it some more for docs!
 Run tests, review and approve through pull requests, right at the source.
 You wanna get to know about broken links before publishing.
 Or every day.
 Perhaps one of the public links broke?
 Get to know which site put a paywall, a CAPTCHA, or a WAF in front of your favourite link!

-How often do you deploy and update docs?
-Is the frequency in sync with the product releases?
-Which docs (or types of docs) have the most churn?
-Why?
+---

+Thank you for reading this article right to the end.
+If you enjoyed it and if you think others can benefit, please like and share.
+Or if you foresee a problem, have an alternative solution, or you just wanna share some comments to improve the usefulness of this article, I'd appreciate your feedback.
+You can reach me on LinkedIn.